Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing

 The right hand side of the above quantity is nonzero if and only if the state has a nonzero discord from Alice to Bob as well as from Bob to Alice \cite{DVB10} provided that either Alice's or Bob's marginal of that two-qubit state is being maximally mixed, i.e., $\vec{a}=0$ or $\vec{b}=0$.
 Therefore, we arrive at the following.

+\begin{proposition} $Q$ is nonzero for a given two-qubit state if and only if it is superlocal and has one of the marginals maximally mixed.
+On the other hand, in general, a nonzero value of $Q$ provides sufficient certification of superlocality. \end{proposition}

+Thus, we identify a new classification of superlocal states according to whether it can be used for self-testing quantum information processing (QIP) or not (see fig. \ref{Fig:Hirarchylocal}).

-\begin{proposition} Nonzero $Q$ provides necessary and sufficient certification of superlocal two-qubit states which belong to the two-qubit states with one of the marginals being maximally mixed and provides sufficient certification of superlocality in general. \end{proposition} Here it should be noted that for the set of quantum correlations that gives $Q$ value as given by Eq. (\ref{nzQ2}), $Q$ is upper bounded by $Q \le 1$.
+Here it should be noted that for the set of quantum correlations that gives $Q$ value as given by Eq. (\ref{nzQ2}), $Q$ is upper bounded by $Q \le 1$.
 On the other hand, for the Popescu-Rohrlich boxes which are nonsignaling correlations, but are stronger than quantum correlations violating a Bell-CHSH inequality to its algebraic maximum of $4$ \cite{BLM+05}, $Q$ takes the algebraic maximum of $2$.